 Social media manager

-Lastly, you need to have a strong online presence in order to attract more customers.
+Lastly, you need to have a strong online presence to attract more customers.
 Your social media accounts are as important as your website to achieve this.
 Though you can easily manage a page or two, doing this every day can veer you away from your crucial tasks.

-Your real estate virtual assistants can also serve as social media managers.
+Your outsourced real estate virtual assistants can also serve as social media managers.
 They get to manage and monitor your pages daily on your behalf.
 They can:

 - Create, modify, and publish social media posts